Freeness and equivariant stable homotopy: An even nicer class of spectra

 \end{theorem} \begin{proof} The homological purity of \(E\) guarantees that the homology and cohomology are free modules over the \(\RO\)-graded homology of a point.
 In particular, the ring structure is completely determined by the products of basis vectors.
 These occur in dimensions of the form \(k\rho_H\) for various \(k\) and \(H\).
 If \(x\in H_{k\rho_H}(E;\mZ)\) and \(y\in H_{\ell\rho_J}(E;\mZ)\), then the product of \(x\) and \(y\) is represented by a map out of

 This is a wedge of spaces of the form

 where \(K\) ranges over all subgroups of the form \(H\cap gJg^{-1}\) and where

-In particular, this is a wedge of regular slice spheres, again, and hence the product takes values in a zero slice by Proposition~\ref{prop:HomologyofHomologicallyPure}s.
+In particular, this is a wedge of regular slice spheres, again, and hence the product takes values in a zero-slice by Proposition~\ref{prop:HomologyofHomologicallyPure}.
 Since all restriction maps are injections here, the result follows. \end{proof}

-\begin{corollary} If \(E\) is a homologically pure spectrum, then the \(\RO\)-graded ring structure on the cohomology of \(E\) with coefficients in any commutative Green zero slice is functorially determined by the underlying cohomology ring. \end{corollary}
+\begin{corollary} If \(E\) is a homologically pure spectrum, then the \(\RO\)-graded ring structure on the cohomology of \(E\) with coefficients in any commutative Green zero-slice is functorially determined by the underlying cohomology ring. \end{corollary}